Vanir20342222/Shapez-Multiplayer/README.md

 ### Hosting a Session
 1. Start the server via the Multiplayer Launcher.
-2. Launch shapez.io and load a save file.
+2. Launch shapez.io.
-3. Press `Esc` and select **Host Multiplayer**.
+3. Press "Host MP" under the save file that you wish to host.
 4. Enter your connection details.
 If the Launcher is running on your machine, use `localhost` and port `3005`.
+If not enter the servers's Public IP, VPN IP, or Tunnel URL.
 5. Configure a password and player limit if desired, then click **Host Game**.
 6. Distribute the generated 6-character Room Code to your guests.